-Global Driving Recorder (Car Dashcam, Dash Cams) Market in india – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+Global Driving Recorder (Car Dashcam, Dash Cams) Market in India – Manufacturing and Consumption, Outlook and Forecast 2020-2026

 A “dash cam” is exactly what its name promises it to be: a camera that’s mounted in or around your car’s dashboard.
 The cams are easily attached using a suction cup mount, direct dash friction mounts (those sticky rubber pads) and even built right into a not-too-conspicuous replacement rear mirror for your ride.
 Powered by batteries, hardwired into vehicle’s 12-volt system or via cigarette lighter, the dash cam faithfully records all it sees.

-Top Five Competitors in France Driving Recorder (Car Dashcam, Dash Cams) Market 2019 (%)
+Top Five Competitors in India Driving Recorder (Car Dashcam, Dash Cams) Market 2019 (%)

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Driving Recorder (Car Dashcam, Dash Cams) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.